Wet signature

 There is, at any rate, if you know what your correspondent’s normal signature usually looks like, or have an authenticated example to compare it against.
 Just one of the fun games negotiators indulge in is checking that the person who has signed their agreement indeed is who he says he is, and is suitably authorised by the organisation he claims to represent.
 Anyway, we are getting distracted.

-A wet signature is to be contrasted with a digital signature, whereby one indicates assent by authenticated, encrypted digital token of some kind, which may be represented by a QR code, hexadecimal hash or some such thing.
+A wet signature is to be contrasted with a digital signature, whereby one indicates assent by authenticated, encrypted digital token of some kind, which may be represented by a QR code, hexadecimal hash or some such thing, for whom a decryption key is held securedly by some trusted centralised third party.
+Or decentralised, on a permissionless blockchain or something.
 Who knows?
 Who cares?